 Consistent with the restrictions discussed above, a Fund may invest in several different types of investment companies from time to time, including mutual funds, ETFs, closed-end funds, foreign investment companies and business development companies ("BDCs").
 For example, a Fund may elect to invest in another investment company when such an investment presents a more efficient investment option than buying securities individually.
 A Fund also may invest in investment companies that are included as components of an index, such as BDCs, to seek to track the performance of that index.
-A BDC is a less common type of closed-end investment company that more closely resembles an operating company than a typical investment companies that may have value that can be realized over time and with management assistance.
+A BDC is a less common type of closed-end investment company that more closely resembles an operating company than a typical investment company.
+BDCs generally focus on investing in, and providing managerial assistance to, small, developing, financially troubled, private companies or other companies that may have value that can be realized over time and with management assistance.
 Similar to an operating company, a BDC's total annual operating expense ratio typically reflects all of the operating expenses incurred by the BDC, and is generally greater than the total annual operating expense ratio of a mutual fund that does not bear the same types of operating expenses.